-The resort also has a spa offering traditional Javanese massage, relaxation massage, masks and scrubs.
+The resort also has a new spa offering traditional Javanese massage, relaxation massage, masks, and scrubs.

 There is also a small gym, if you need a workout after all the snorkeling, or you can also hike the trails around the resort island for fantastic views of the neighboring islands.

 The resort has a large boat dedicated to your snorkeling group that ventures out each day to explore neighboring reefs.
 You will often have lunch on the boat between snorkeling sessions, and there is a bathroom and changing rooms on the boat.
 The top deck has comfy bean bags under a shaded canopy to relax while underway.
 The rear of the boat has two very sturdy boarding ladders for getting back on the boat after your snorkel.
 There is also a zodiac inflatable boat that is always out with the snorkel group so that if anyone gets tired they can return to the main boat at any time.

 Trip Details and How to Sign Up

 This is a small group trip and we expect it to fill quickly.
 Your spot is reserved with your deposit.
 Contact Ben below for deposit instructions.

 June 3-17, 2023 – Trip full, request to be waitlisted below.